 A durable power of attorney gives another person the right to act on your behalf if you should become unable to act for yourself.
 Durable powers of attorney stay in effect until you cancel or revoke them or until you die.
 A non-durable power of attorney automatically expires if you are incapacitated.
-You are recognized as the principal, and the person you appoint is the attorney-in-fact, or your agent, but your agent does not have to be an attorney.
-You will likely need two separate documents: One to handle heath care issues and another to handle your financial matters.
+You are recognized as the principal, and the person you appoint is the attorney-in-fact or your agent, but your agent does not have to be an attorney.
+You will likely need two separate documents: One to handle health care issues and another to handle your financial matters.

 A durable power of attorney remains valid if you become unable to act for yourself due to mental or physical limitations.
 A non-durable power of attorney automatically expires under these circumstances.

 Instructions can be included in your durable power of attorney about how it can be revoked or modified.
 Your agent must be notified if you revoke or modify the authority granted to them.
 In some circumstances, you may want to notify others that you have revoked or modified your durable power of attorney.
 An example of this condition would be a medical facility that is aware of your power of attorney, but you no longer want the agent to act on your behalf at this facility.